nasadov/carbon-aware-orchestrator/README.md

 and expects back:
 * 3 Placements (one for each Microservice)
    * 9 Scores (one for each node that are 3 for each region)

-Moreover, the placement info is ordered according to the microservices it refers to, so as to specify which one should be deployed first.
-The order is reversed wrt the one passed by the client to the server.

 ### TradeoffBoard algorithm (not in feature/reschedule)